- The yellow chair is where I sit for whole group teaching activities.

 It is important to have visuals to go with your rules in an early childhood classroom as a reminder.
 I made this rules chart using Vista Print.
 It is posted on the wall in our circle area so we can refer to it often.
 You can read more about rules and behavior expectations in our classroom here.

 Days of the Week Train

 Each bag is labeled with a different month and a die-cut shape.
 Each student’s name and birth date is printed on a colorful tongue depressor, then the sticks are placed in the appropriate bags.
 At the beginning of each month we take a bag down to see what birthdays are coming soon, then we place the birthday stick in the calendar pocket chart on the appropriate day so we won’t forget the important birthdays.
 Read more about how we celebrate birthdays in our classroom.

 Our daily activities are displayed sequentially in a pocket chart and a clip is moved down at the beginning of every transition to indicate what we are doing.
 You can read more about how I use a pocket chart to display our daily schedule here.

 I couldn’t live without my teaching easel!
+My easel sits just to the left of the yellow chair in the picture at the top of the page.
 I use it to conduct the morning message, read big books, hold pointers, I write on it like a whiteboard, it holds my magnetic timer, it has hooks for hanging charts on the back, and it has 4 large tubs underneath where I store the books I am going to read aloud each day and all sorts of other teaching tools I need to have at my fingertips.